 Stu’s career continued as Associate Golf Professional at both Silver Springs Golf & Country Club and Pinebrook Golf & Country Club.
 He also accepted the position as Head Golf Professional at Lynx Ridge Golf Club in 2016.
 Stu has been a PGA of Canada Professional for over 20 years, and is a testament to what hard work, commitment and passion can do for career success.
 That skill and prowess did not go unnoticed and was recognized by the PGA of Alberta when Stu was a four-time finalist for the Associate Professional of the Year Award from 2012-2015.

-Besides the pleasure Stu derives from his career, there is no greater pleasure than the love for his wife Kelly and daughter Maya.
-They are his life and support his unwavering desire to help golfers enjoy the game to the best of their potential.
-Stu brings that dedication to the game he loves, to his new role as First Associate Professional at Willow Park Golf & Country Club
+Besides the pleasure he derives from his career, Stu’s greatest support comes from his wife of 25 years, Kelly and their daughter Maya.
+They allow him to follow his unwavering desire to help golfers enjoy the game to the best of their potential.
+Stu brings that dedication to the game he loves everyday to his role as Head Golf Professional at Willow Park Golf & Country Club.